 You’re pulling two suitcases down the concourse while holding one of your child’s hands when the phone rings and you realize it's deep in your bag.
 Combat the airport hustle with a Bluetooth headset.
 It allows for multi-tasking at its finest while in transit with your kids.

 Hand lotion is what every parent needs in their travel bag, especially in drying airplane cabins.
-Try Gold Bond Ultimate Hand Sanitizer Moisturizer for a hand lotion and a hand sanitizer all in one.
+Try Gold Bond Ultimate Hand Sanitizer Moisturizer for a hand location and a hand sanitizer all in one.
 Even better, hand lotion will double as a hair gel when you need some for you or your kids on the fly.

 Small Swim Towel